-Simply put, our Mission Statement is: To preserve quilts and educate people about this heritage art form.
+Simply put, our Mission Statement: To preserve quilts and educate people about this heritage art form.

 Since 2009, Quilt Heritage Museum, Inc. has been collecting, preserving quilts and sharing information about them.
 We believe handmade items which take significant hours to create deserve to be preserved for current and future generations.
-Quiltmakers are influenced by so may issues of our time: social issues, economic issues, and political issues, to name a few.
+Quiltmakers are influenced by so many issues of our time: social issues, economic issues, and political issues, to name a few.

 - Our quilt collections are divided into two basic categories: Antique and Contemporary.
 The oldest quilt in our Antique Collection is dated circa 1857.